UPDATED: NOVEMBER 23, 2022 | 1 MIN READ

 Driving and having a car can be costly, especially for teens.
 Not only do you have to consider the initial expense of a vehicle, but also the cost of your insurance premiums.

 According to the Center for Disease Control and Prevention (CDC), teens are more likely than older drivers to underestimate or not be able to recognize dangerous situations.
 They are also more likely to be responsible for getting into serious crashes.

 Because of this increased likelihood of accidents, insurance companies typically hike the insurance price for young drivers.
 That’s why you need to find the best car insurance for kids before purchasing a policy or adding them to yours.

 Benefits of adding your child to your insurance policy

 It’s likely (in fact, pretty much a guarantee) that your premiums will increase when you add your teen to your insurance policy.
 So, why do it?

 Lower overall costs

-Depending on the age of your child, they may be able to get their own insurance policy.
-However, this is often prohibitively expensive, and so you may end up having to help them pay for it anyway.
-At least with them on your policy you’ll save money overall.
+Depending on the age of your child, they may be able to get their insurance policy.
+However, this is often prohibitively expensive, so you may have to help them pay for it anyway.
+At least with them on your policy, you’ll save money overall.

-When teen drivers are added to their parents car insurance policies, they reap the benefits of discounts such as multi-car and multi-policy (if applicable).
-If you have good credit, a good driving history, and a clean claims record, adding your teen to your policy will most likely be cheaper.
+When teen drivers are added to their parent’s car insurance policies, they reap the benefits of discounts such as multi-car and multi-policy (if applicable).
+Adding your teen to your policy will most likely be cheaper if you have good credit, a good driving history, and a clean claims record.

 Things to note when adding your teen to your car insurance